-Or could a data anomaly have occurred – such as the pandemic – which cost products to fly off the shelves regardless of pricing and no promotional activity?
+Or could a data anomaly have occurred – such as the pandemic – which caused products to fly off the shelves regardless of pricing and no promotional activity?

-So how can manufacturers correct these problems that don’t involve complex and costly solutions?
+So how can CPGs correct baseline anomalies without complex and costly solutions?

 (video time: 5:40)

-Within just a few seconds, the system has indicated we’ve made a change.
-You see that the baselines have smoothed out and normalized as to what they would have been had we not had this surge in volume during this 3-week period.
+Within just a few seconds, you’ve made the change.
+You see the baselines are smoothed out and normalized to what they would have been had without that surge in volume during this 3-week period.
 The ability to correct anomaly-driven situations ensures that you are presented with more specific results when you’re looking at the overall health of the business.

 (video time: 15:10)

-There are going to be issues that come up where data is just not recorded properly.
-Every time a product scans at the register, that’s what’s being captured and supplied through the syndicated data and your retailer POS feeds.
-Issues happen – retailers don’t get their sample data into the syndicated providers.
-It takes 13 to 15 weeks for syndicated data providers to be able to fix those issues if they even catch them.
+Issues come up where data is just not recorded properly.
+Every time a product scans at the register, that’s what’s being captured and supplied through the syndicated data.
+Issues happen – retailers don’t get their sample data to the syndicated providers.
+It takes 13 to 15 weeks for syndicated data providers to fix issues… if they even catch them.